nick-hill-dev/intuitive-compiler/README.md

 The state machine always starts from the `start` state provided in the `register` method that you are implementing.

-In any description, use `thenNewState` to transition into a new state, `thenSameState` to remain in the same state or `then(state)` to transition into a specific state (that was previously created elsewhere via `thenNewState`).
+In any transition description, use `thenNewState` to transition into a new state, `thenSameState` to remain in the same state or `then(state)` to transition into a specific state (that was previously created elsewhere via `thenNewState`).

 ```js
 // Example 1: While we continue to encounter numbers, remain in the same state